 ABOUT THE BAND

-Analog Jazz formed in 2008 as a collective and creative endeavor.
-Analog Jazz is a Contemporary Jazz band that features instrumental leads with some strategically placed vocal arrangements modestly tossed in.
+Formed in 2008, Analog Jazz as a collective and creative endeavor.
+Featuring contemporary smooth Jazz stylings, it combines instrumental leads with some strategically placed vocal arrangements modestly tossed in.
 The musical influence of the group draws upon the early foundations of West Coast Jazz while simultaneously producing more modern arrangements.
 Any Jazz fan will appreciate Analog Jazz’s arrangements of covers from such noted artists as Horace Silver, Grover Washington Jr., Herbie Hancock, and David Sanborn.
-The band is not afraid to try anything and their repertoire shows it by effortlessly blending custom covers of Traditional Jazz, Contemporary Jazz, and even Top 40 in an undeniably smooth approach.
-But don’t let the smooth approach fool you, the band likes to get funky and then turn around and serve up a nice groove that dancers find hard to resist.
-An Analog Jazz performance is a professionally crafted expression of music appreciation that people really enjoy
+The band is not afraid to try most anything and their repertoire shows it.
+We effortlessly blend custom covers of Traditional Jazz, Contemporary Jazz, and even Top 40 in an undeniably smooth approach.
+But don’t let the “smooth approach” fool you, the band likes to get funky and then turn around and serve up a nice groove that dancers find hard to resist.
+An Analog Jazz performance is a professionally crafted expression of music appreciation that people of all ages seem to really enjoy.
+Come join us sometime!

 Keyboard / Vocals